hastern/nightmare/README.md

 nightmare is a tool for automatic testing of non-interactive commandline applications.

     usage: nightmare-2.0-py2.7.egg [-h] [--bench BENCH] [--suite SUITE] [--dut DUT] [--test TEST [TEST ...]]
-				       [--timeout TIMEOUT] [--continue] [--error]
+                                   [--timeout TIMEOUT] [--arnold] [--save FILE]
+                                   [--limit LIMIT] [--quiet] [--verbose]
-				       [--quiet] [--verbose] [--length] [--info-only]
+                                   [--commands] [--length] [--info-only]
                                    [--pipe-streams] [--output-fails]
+                                   [--unify-fails] [--no-color] [--continue]
-				       [--diff-fails] [--relative] [--arnold]
+                                   [--error] [--ignoreEmptyLines] [--relative]
-				       [--save FILE] [--no-color] [--no-gui] [--cr]
-				       [--ln] [--crln]
+                                   [--cr] [--ln] [--crln] [--gui] [--no-gui]
+                                   [--version]

     A test tool for non-interactive commandline programms

     optional arguments:
-	  -h, --help            show this help message and exit --bench BENCH         File which contains the testbench.
+      -h, --help            show this help message and exit --gui                 Use the GUI (experimental and unstable).
+      --no-gui              Don't use the GUI.
+      --version             Display version information

+    Test selection:
+      --bench BENCH         File which contains the testbench.
       --suite SUITE         Use testsuite SUITE from the testbench.
       --dut DUT, --DUT DUT  Set the device under test.
       --test TEST [TEST ...]
                             Run only the specified tests
       --timeout TIMEOUT     Set a global timeout for all tests.
-	  --continue, -c        Continuous mode (Don't halt on failed tests).
-	  --error, -e           Same as '-c', but will halt if an error occurs.
+      --arnold, -a          Use the arnold mode (requires pyparsing module) --save FILE           Save the testsuite as FILE

+    Output Control:
+      --limit LIMIT         Set a (soft) limit for a number of Bytes, after which output piping will we stopped.
+Checks are made after each line.
       --quiet, -q           Quiet mode.
 There will be no output except results.
       --verbose, -v         Verbose mode.
 The program gets chatty (default).
+      --commands, -C        Show the command executed for each test.
       --length, -l          Print only the number of tests in the suite.
       --info-only, -i       Display only test information, but don't run them.
       --pipe-streams, -p    Redirect DUT output to their respective streams.
       --output-fails, -o    Redirect DUT output from failed tests to their respective streams.
-	  --diff-fails, -d      Display the differences between output and expectation.
+      --unify-fails, -u     Display the unified diff of output and expectation.
+      --no-color            Don't use any colored output.

+    Test Flow:
+      --continue, -c        Continuous mode (Don't halt on failed tests).
+      --error, -e           Same as '-c', but will halt if an error occurs.
+      --ignoreEmptyLines, -L
+                            Ignore empty lines
       --relative, -r        Use a path relative to the testbench path.
-	  --arnold, -a          Use the arnold mode (requires pyparsing module) --save FILE           Save the testsuite as FILE --no-color            Don't use any colored output.
-	  --no-gui              Don't use the GUI.
       --cr                  Force the line separation character (Mac OS).
       --ln                  Force the line separation character (Unix / Mac OS-X).
       --crln                Force the line separation character (Windows).

 Additional to the commandline interface there is a GUI using the wxPython.
 The GUI is limited in its capabilities compared to the CLI,